 - Build a relationship with the program contact at the agency you are seeking funding from.
-Have a question about how your project fits within the guidelines, or which funding opportunity or mechanism is the best fit?
+Have questions ready such as: how does your project fits within the guidelines? or Which funding opportunity or mechanism is the best fit?
 Call or email the program contact; they are a great resource and in most cases are willing to discuss and be helpful.

 Look under the search grants tab for a list of relevant federal opportunities.

 Go to Grants.gov

 - Federal Agency Funding Alerts

 Subscribe to Federal Agency funding alerts and listservs (NIH, NSF, DOE, Dept. of Ed, TWC) to receive direct communications about upcoming Requests for Papers (RFPs).